jeremybrooks/jinx/README.md

 You can find an example of how to use the Jinx library here: <https://github.com/jeremybrooks/jinxexamples>

-## WARNING
-Versions prior to 1.0 are in a state of flux and subject to change.
-There is no guarantee that releases before 1.0 will remain compatible with each other.

 ## Notes About Jinx

 ### ID's (NSID)